 - IT service providers who may (or use third party hosting providers that may) store data outside Australia or in the 'cloud'.
 When the University discloses your information to overseas recipients, it takes measures to ensure those recipients treat your information in accordance with applicable privacy legislation.

-The University will not otherwise disclose your information without your consent unless required or authorised by law.
+The University will not otherwise use or disclose your information where it is not directly related to the primary purpose of collection, in circumstances where no other exemption applies, without your consent unless required or authorised by law.

-You have a right to access personal information that Macquarie University holds about you, subject to any exceptions in relevant legislation.
-If you wish to seek access to your personal information or inquire about the handling of your personal information, please contact the University Privacy Officer by email at: email@example.com
+You have a right to access, amend and erase personal information that the University holds about you, subject to any exceptions in relevant legislation, specifically the State Records Act 1998 (NSW).
+If you wish to seek access to your personal information or inquire about the handling of your personal information please visit our information access pages.
+For any further information please refer to our Privacy pages.

 You are not required by law to provide us with your personal details for the above purposes, however, if you choose not to provide the information requested, it may not be possible for the University to allow you to access services to which you are entitled or expect to receive, including enrolment at the University.